Essential barrier height and a probabilistic approach in characterizing potential landscape: Introduction

 \end{theorem}

+{\bf Remark}: Theorem \ref{thm:1} provides only an upper bound for the coupling time in the single-well case, in contrast to the asymptotic characterizations established for the multi-well case in Theorems \ref{thm:2} and \ref{thm:5} below.
+Deriving a lower bound would require identifying a mechanism by which two coupled trajectories fail to meet within a sufficiently long time.
+In the absence of energy barriers, as in the single-well case, such a mechanism is not straightforward.
+Even under the simplifying assumption that the potential is quadratic, estimating the probability of near-coupling without success involves estimates on the first hitting times of the Ornstein–Uhlenbeck process, for which explicit formulas are generally not available \cite{lipton2018}.
+In practice, the exponential tail of the coupling time distribution for the single-well case is expected to be governed by the smallest eigenvalue of the Hessian at the global minimum; see Section 5.2.

-In the situation that the potential function $U$ is double-well with only two local minima, a crucial quantity is the {\it least} barrier height to be passed by any continuous path connecting the two local minima.
-Given any two subsets $A,B\subseteq D,$ define the communication height between $A$ and $B$ as
+When $U$ has multiple wells, a crucial quantity is the least barrier height of any continuous path connecting two local minima of $U$.
+More specifically, given two subsets $A,B\subseteq D,$ the communication height between $A$ and $B$ is defined as